Waymo announces new fleet of self-driving Jaguar I-Pace crossovers

 The next wave of self-driving Waymo cars will be electric Jaguar I-Pace crossovers, the automotive supplier said Tuesday.
 Up to 20,000 electric crossovers will be fitted with the self-driving hardware by 2020, a significant commitment for the relatively small automaker.

-Later this year, Waymo said it would launch an app for self-driving taxis that can be hailed by the public, but it’s unclear where those cars would be or how many of those cars would be on the road.
-Officials from Jaguar and Waymo didn’t detail whether it would be an opt-in program, like Waymo’s “Early Rider” program, or if it would be open to the public.
+Later this year, Waymo said it would launch an app for self-driving taxis that can be hailed by the public, an extension of its "Early Rider" program already underway in Phoenix.
+It's unclear when it will launch, or if participants will be selected by the automaker instead of opting in to the service.

 READ MORE: Waymo given green light to commercialize self-driving taxis

-The announcement was made ahead of the 2018 New York auto show, and signaled Waymo’s broader interest in more automakers beyond past partners.
+The hardware announcement was made ahead of the 2018 New York auto show, and signaled Waymo’s broader interest in more automakers beyond past partners.
 Waymo’s second fleet of retail vehicles for testing were hundreds of Chrysler Pacifica minivans.
 Lexus SUVs were the initial testbeds for Waymo’s technology, which will be retired soon.

 Just a few days after a fatal crash involving a self-driving Uber test vehicle, Waymo chief John Krafcik underscored Waymo’s significant testing and mileage.